tomy2105/KnowledgeNotes/cloud/google.md

 - Lift and shift - move without (or with minor) improvement, e.g. on site Kubernetes to GKE
 - Improve and move - modernize (take advantage of cloud-native capabilities) the workload while migrating, e.g. (on-site) Kubernetes to Cloud Rub
 - Remove and replace (sometimes called rip and replace) - ompletely redesign and rewrite whole application or some of its parts as a cloud-native app

+To migrate VM(s) it is recommend to:
+- **Assess** - assess your source environment, assess the workloads and assess which VMs support each workload
+- **Plan** - create the basic infrastructure such as provisioning the resource hierarchy and setting up network access
+- **Deploy** - migrate the VMs from the source environment to Compute Engine
+- **Optimize** - begin to take advantage of the cloud technologies and capabilities

 #### Cloud Data Transfer